apache/incubator-devlake-website/docs/Metrics/CQMaintainability-Debt.md

 ## How is it calculated?

-This SQL query calculates the total technical debt in days for all issues in the SonarQube instance.
-Technical debt represents the amount of additional effort that is required to fix all the issues in a project.
-It is measured in terms of time (days, hours, etc.) that it would take to fix all the issues.
-The query uses the "debt" field in the "cq_issues" table to sum up the total debt for all issues, and then converts it into days by dividing the total debt by 8 hours (8 \* 60 minutes).
-The result is a string that shows the total debt in days.
+This SQL query calculates the total technical debt in days for all issues in the SonarQube instance. check [this doc](https://docs.sonarqube.org/latest/user-guide/metric-definitions/#maintainability) for detailed info.

 <b>Data Sources Required</b>